History of Hangul: Creation

 Due to a lack of records, it is unknown when work on Hangul first began, nor what that process looked like.
 Sejong possibly developed the script in secret, although this is debated.
 Most scholars believe Sejong was significantly personally involved in the script's creation.
-A minority of believe that he was the sole creator of it.
+A minority believe that he was the sole creator of it.

-Hangul was first introduced, likely in a mostly complete form, to Sejong's court in the 12th month of 1443 of the Korean calendar (around December 30, 1443 to January 28, 1444 in the Gregorian calendar).
+Hangul was first introduced, likely in a mostly complete form, to Sejong's court in the 12th month of 1443 of the Korean calendar (around December 30, 1443 to January 28, 1444, in the Gregorian calendar).
 Some time afterwards, Sejong had the office Ŏnmunch'ŏng (lit.
 'Vernacular Script Commission') established.
 The office worked on applying Hangul and developing official documentation for it.
 In the 9th month of 1446, Hangul was officially promulgated via the introductory texts Hunminjeongeum and Hunminjeongeum Haerye.
 The Hunminjeongeum begins with this now famous preface by Sejong:

 The sounds of our country's language are different from those of the Middle Kingdom and are not confluent with the sounds of characters.
 Therefore, among the ignorant people, there have been many who, having something they want to put into words, have in the end been unable to express their feelings.
 I have been distressed because of this, and have newly designed twenty-eight letters, which I wish to have everyone practice at their ease and make convenient for their daily use.